twidi/mixt/src/mixt/pyxl/README.md

 - Manage boolean attributes (specifically without value)
 - Allow passing attributes as kwargs `<input type="text" {**someattrs} />`
 - Use typing to validate attrs, now named props, defined in a ``Props`` class inside tags classes instead of the dict ``__attrs__``
-- Props can now have default value, that are validated
+- Props can now have default value, that are validated and returned when calling ``props``
 - Props can be mandatory